Raise your hand if you’ve heard of Warren Buffett. 🙋🏾♂️

 Do the things few people will do to get results few people will get.
 Be patient.
 Focus.
 Wait for the right opportunities instead of chasing the hot new trends.
 Take the time to learn more about yourself and the world.
 Instead of following the crowd, build conviction in your own beliefs through your patient studying and focused efforts in the fields that interest you.

-We live in an amazing time to be alive.
+This is an amazing time to be alive.
 With technology and internet access, you can build a career and live tailor-made to your tastes, wants, and needs—but you’ll never reach your goals with shortsighted thinking and a lazy or unfocused effort.

 Imagine a future where you get to look back on your accomplishments with pride because you decided to say no to most opportunities.
 Think about the quiet confidence you’ll build over time by sticking to your guns through the ups and downs.
 And, last, picture that monster bank account you will create by just sitting back and waiting for it to grow.